tjdft/pug/README.md

 It is highly recommend to use API KEYS with readonly permissions.

 It is highly recommend **do not commit** the `.env` file into your repository.
-In order to keep API KEYS in safe, you should provide them as environment variables at building time or at runtime (Ex: `OPENSHIT_TOKEN=123 yarn start`).
+In order to keep API KEYS in safe, you should provide them as environment variables at building time or at runtime.

+Because PUG runs in universal mode (SSR), environment variables can be replaced at runtime.

 ### Proxy

 By default, some services like Openshift and Sonar does not have CORS enabled by default.
 So, PUG uses `@nuxtjs/proxy` module to avoid CORS issues.
-Internal requests to paths like, e.g, `'/openshift/oapi/v1/projects'`  will be rewrited to actual external Openshift API url (`https://openshift.company.com/oapi/v1/projects`).
+Internal requests to paths like, e.g, `'/openshift/oapi/v1/projects'`  will be rewrited to actual external Openshift API url `'https://openshift.company.com/oapi/v1/projects'`.

 ### Deploy manually